controlshift/slate/source/includes/json/_petitions_search.md

         "created_at": "2014-10-02T01:43:17Z",
         "updated_at": "2018-05-07T15:38:39Z",
-        "why": "The Yellow Brick Road is the main road connecting Munchkin Country to the Emerald City and in its current state it's impassable.", "location": {
+        "why": "The Yellow Brick Road is the main road connecting Munchkin Country to the Emerald City and in its current state it's impassable.", "rich_why": "<div>The Yellow Brick Road is the main road connecting Munchkin Country to the Emerald City and in its current state it's impassable.</div>", "location": {
           "query": "Land of Oz, Kensington Avenue, Buffalo, NY, United States", "latitude": "42.9399637",